-MoneyBagg Yo keeps his foot on the gas with “A Gangsta’s Pain.”
+MoneyBagg Yo keeps his foot on the gas with “A Gangsta’s Pain” (This review includes the deluxe edition of the album).

 MoneyBagg Yo, Polo G, and Lil Durk hit us with dramatic bars in “Free Promo.”

 If you don’t feel “Free Promo” in your soul, you’re probably suffering from the after-effects of COVID.
 The track features one of the most powerful beats that I have ever heard and lyrics that will make you cry ghetto tears.
-While Moneybagg switches between a whiner and a gritty rapper in the song, Polo G comes across as noble, and Lil Durk comes across as strangely laidback (Well, he does turn up the heat towards the end).
+While Moneybagg switches between a whiner and a gritty rapper in the song, Polo G comes across as noble, and Lil Durk comes across as strangely laidback (Well, he does turn up the heat towards the end of his verse).

 The guitar solo at the end is what takes this song to another level.